 If during the year a student's grades, effort, or participation is not satisfactory, a written warning may be issued from a teacher.
 This warning should be signed by a parent or guardian and returned to the teacher who issued it.
-Such a warning also means that you need to seek extra help and work hard to improve your grade.
+Such a warning also means that the student needs to seek extra help and work hard to improve their understanding and grade.